By Erik Marcus

 Vegan Protein Recommendations

 The Mayo Clinic says that 10 to 35 percent of daily calories should come from protein.
 After age forty, they recommend consuming at least one gram protein daily for each kilogram of body weight.
-So for example, a 68 kilogram (150 pound) adult should eat about 70 grams of protein per day.
-What’s more, much of this protein ought to be rich in an essential amino acid called lysine.
-Both beans and quinoa contain lots of lysine.
-By comparison, rice, nuts, and especially corn are significantly lower in this amino acid.
+So, for example, a 68 kilogram (150 pound) adult should eat about 70 grams of protein per day.
+Additionally, much of this protein ought to be rich in an essential amino acid called lysine.

-Compare the recommendations above with your daily eating habits to see how your current diet holds up.
-You may discover that you need to increase your current protein intake.
-Luckily, boosting the amount of protein you consume is remarkably easy.
+Compare Mayo Clinic’s recommendations with your daily eating habits to see how your current diet holds up.
+You may discover that you need to eat more protein, and perhaps also more lysine-rich foods.
+Luckily, accomplishing this is remarkably easy.

 The Best Vegan Protein Sources